top of page

 • Local policies, law enforcement practices, and community safety

 Ideally, the mezzo level acts as a buffer, absorbing pressure from larger systems and protecting individuals.
 When it functions well, people feel supported, resourced, and less alone.
+When it fails, people lose that protection.

 Job loss, unsafe workplaces, discrimination, institutional neglect, and fear within communities all create mezzo-level stress that quickly spills into family life and mental health.